bentoml/BentoML/docs/source/use-cases/diffusion-models/controlnet.rst

 This document demonstrates how to use ControlNet and Stable Diffusion XL to create an image generation application for specific user requirements.

+All the source code in this tutorial is available in the `BentoControlNet GitHub repository <https://github.com/bentoml/BentoControlNet>`_.

 Prerequisites
 -------------